MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/outbound-sorting.md

 # required metadata

 title: Outbound sorting
-description: Outbound sorting makes it easier to handle small containers and will enable warehouse workers to better plan and organize pallet capacity within the truck.
+description: This topic provides information about outbound sorting.
+This functionality makes it easier to handle small containers, and helps warehouse workers better plan and organize pallet capacity in the truck.
 author: Mirzaab
 manager: tfehr
 ms.date: 06/10/2020